 Edeka Logo

 Shortly before the band’s reorganization, its logo was changed again.
-This happened in 1968, the same period when the subsidiary MK-Werbe GmbH, responsible for the conceptual design of advertising, became part of Edeka.
+This happened in 1968, the same period when the subsidiary MK-Werbe GmbH, responsible for advertising concept development, was acquired by Edeka.
 The Block-E format was preserved, but the developers removed many elements, leaving only the “E” and the word “Edeka” inside a single vertical rectangle.
-Moreover, the inscriptions have become light blue, and the base is now bright yellow and has a border in the form of a thin blue line.
+Moreover, the inscriptions have turned light blue, and the base is now bright yellow, with a thin blue border.

 Font and Colors